-The Careers Service postpandemic
+The Careers Service post-pandemic

-In 2023 and 2024, all our usual workshops, programmes and appointments will go ahead.
 Over the last years of the pandemic we have, more than ever, been reviewing how we bring our careers services to you.
 Going forward we are planning to run some of our events, such as careers fairs and workshops, in person while others will predominantly be online.
 Some events may be hybrid - with options to attend in person or online!
 We plan to be out in departments and colleges too wherever this is possible.
 All the details you need will be included on the event information when you book your place on CareerConnect in the usual way.
 We are staying up to date with the latest employer news so that we can pass useful information on to students and alumni via our website and weekly newsletter.